qaware/cloud-computing-th-rosenheim/04-provisionierung/exercise/README.md

 Run the following commands in it
 - Output version: ansible --version
 - Ping all managed nodes: ansible all -m ping
-- Run remote command on all managed nodes: `ansible all -m command -a “echo hello”`
+- Run remote command on all managed nodes: `ansible all -m command -a 'uptime'`

 ### Step 6: Install and configure the Apache HTTP server using an Ansible playbook

-Create the folder 'playbooks' and inside it a file named 'install-apache2.yml'.
+Create the folder 'playbooks' and inside it a file named 'install-apache.yml'.
 Familiarize yourself with the Ansible syntax at https://docs.ansible.com/ansible/latest/index.html.

 Enter the hosts 'server_hosts' and the remote user 'root'.